tanchuanxin/cz4045_assignment_2/q1_reference_codebase/word_language_model/README.md

 # Word-level language modeling (FNN, LSTM, Transformer)

 ### Installation and Required Packages
-We have already included the dataset here.
+We have already included the dataset here in the ```data/wikitext-2 folder```.
 All that is required is to install the python packages
 ```bash
 pip install -r requirements.txt # Install required python packages
 ```